j-pettit/pfinance/README.md

 - make the tests a thing that actually works
   - need to decide on testing style
 - decide on a style guide/best practices for variable names, etc.
-- setup a github action
-  - versioning and releasing
-  - linting (pylint/flake8)
 - get this thing actually hosted on PyPI/installable with pip
+- add a requirements.txt for packages

 ## Stuff in the venv
 - wheel